Why is my boiler leaking water? Common causes

 Table of contents

-1. Is your boiler leaking water?
+1. What to do if your boiler is leaking water

 2. Why is my boiler leaking water?

-6. Can I use my boiler if it’s leaking?
+3. Can I use my boiler if it’s leaking?

-7. How can I prevent my boiler from leaking?
+4. How can I prevent my boiler from leaking?

-Never attempt to repair the fault yourself – you could endanger yourself and the other members of your household.
+Never attempt to repair the fault yourself—you could endanger yourself and the other members of your household.
 Always contact a Gas Safe registered engineer to do repair work on your boiler and any other gas appliances.

 Why is my boiler leaking water?

-There are several reasons why you’ve spotted your boiler dripping water and you can work out what’s going on by pinpointing the exact source of the droplets.
+There are several reasons why you’ve spotted your boiler dripping water, and you can work out what’s going on by pinpointing the exact source of the droplets.

 If your boiler is dripping water from the bottom, it could be a sign that the pipes inside your boiler have corroded.
 This could be a distinct possibility if your boiler is old; it’s caused by the oxygen in the water reacting with the metal of the pipes, which creates oxides or rust.
 The structure of a corroded pipe or tank can start to weaken over time, which could result in water leaking.